deaneeth/churn-prediction-model-training/README.md

-📂 artifacts/ → Model training results, including training/test data (X, Y) saved as .npz files 📂 processed/ → Processed data used for model training 📂 raw/ → Raw input data and initial notebook for data preparation 📓 0_data_preparation.ipynb → Notebook to prepare data for training and testing 📄 requirements.txt → List of required libraries for the project
+📂 artifacts/ → Model training results, including training/test data (X, Y) saved as .npz files 📂 processed/ → Processed data used for model training 📂 raw/ → Raw input data and initial notebook for data preparation 📓 Notebooks → Notebooks to prepare data for training and testing
 ```

 ---